burt202/mocks-server-lite/docs/learn.md

 - You can add a `delay` to any variant to simulate response time, this overrides the global value if set
 - Route id's should be unique across all routes, whereas variant id's only need to be unique within its route.
+- Every route should have a 'base' variant.
+This response is automatically added to a `base` collection which acts as the default set of responses.
+You can change the name of this default, forced variant using the `defaultRouteVariantName` config value

 ```
 import {Route} from "mocks-server-lite"